rmcn15/veogv/docs/index.markdown

  - Vote delegation
  - Configurable rewards token distribution

-veOGV, offers several advantages over veCRV.
-A trade-off is that is that with veOGV the voting power does not decay down to zero.
+veOGV offers several advantages over veCRV.
+A trade-off is that the voting power does not decay down to zero with veOGV.
 It is a side effect of using exponential decay vs linear decay.

 | Attribute | veOGV | veCRV |
 | ----------- | ----------- | ----------- |